Number of billionaires doubled since financial crisis: report

 “This will drive a dramatic reduction in the gap between the rich and the poor, and between women and men,” he added.

-The Sustainable Development Policy Institute Executive Director Dr Abid Suleri said the governments should set concrete time-bound targets and action plans to reduce inequality as part of their commitments under Sustainable Development Goal 10 on inequality.
+The SDPI Executive Director Dr Abid Suleri said the governments should set concrete time-bound targets and action plans to reduce inequality as part of their commitments under Sustainable Development Goal 10 on inequality.

 ISLAMABAD: Oxfam’s global inequality report on Monday revealed that the number of billionaires had almost doubled since the financial crisis, with a new billionaire created every two days between 2017 and 2018.